Hatstone/bobert-api/README.md

 {
 	"userId": 1,
 	"problemId": 1,
-	"data": [...], // the user's submitted code is processed into a byte array and placed here "language": "python"
+	"data": [...], // the user's submitted code is placed here as a string "language": "python"
 }
 ```